 - Apricot (remove the pit, and stem)

-- Mango (remove the core and seed)
+- Cantaloupe (remove the seeds)

-- Orange (remove the core and seeds)
+- Orange (remove the seeds)

-Fruits you can’t give your dog include
+Fruits you can’t give your dog include:

 - Unripe tomatoes